TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-25-from-symfony-to-laravel-can-laravel-even-compiler-pass.md

 });
 ```

-The callback in 2nd argument will be run before resolving of `SomeType` service.
+The callback in the 2nd argument will be run before the resolving of `SomeType` service.
 This means when a project needs `SomeType`, it will invoke this closure.
 But **we don't want to wait for a specific type; we want to call closure before resolving *any type***.

 <br>